K

 - ʔkin̓ inlaklí? where’s my key?
 (PS)

-kill many of somebody’s / kill more than one for ƛ̓xʷɬtim̓
+kill many of somebody’s, kill more than one for someone ƛ̓xʷɬtim̓

 - uɬ kʷaʔ mət taʔlíʔ ʕimt ixíʔ iʔ pəptwínaxʷ, kʷaʔ kƛ̓aʔíplaʔntm̓ ƛ̓əxʷɬtim̓ iʔ sn̓ʔəmʔímaʔts I bet the old lady’s very angry, because it’s our fault that she killed her grandchildren (PS)